Helsinki – Tallinn is one of the busiest routes in the world, traveled by more than 9 million passengers a year.

 In addition, costs can also vary depending on the period.

 Remember that booking ferries to Helsinki and Tallinn in advance is always recommended and is also convenient.
 Ferrfinder is directly connected with the databases of the shipping companies Eckerö Line, Tallink Siljae Viking Line to always offer the travel solutions at the lowest prices available on the market.
+Interested in news about travel in Northern Europe?

 Also read our article on ferries to Norway’s fjords